aspose-cells-cloud/aspose-cells-cloud-docs/en/developer-guide/search-and-replace/search-spreadsheet-content/_index.md

 Programmatically search for specific text within any Excel spreadsheet using the Aspose.Cells Cloud API.
 The API can locate text, numbers, or formulas in local files stored in the cloud, enabling automated data discovery, content analysis, and spreadsheet‑auditing workflows.

-**Prerequisites**: You must have a valid OAuth 2.0 access token and appropriate storage permissions before invoking the API.

 ### **Web API**